Velocity

 Velocity is a measurement of speed in a certain direction of motion.
 It is a fundamental concept in kinematics, the branch of classical mechanics that describes the motion of physical objects.
 Velocity is a vector quantity, meaning that both magnitude and direction are needed to define it (velocity vector).
-The scalar absolute value (magnitude) of velocity is called speed, a quantity that is measured in metres per second (m/s or m⋅s^{−1}) in the SI (metric) system.
+The scalar absolute value (magnitude) of velocity is called speed, a quantity that is measured in metres per second (m/s or m⋅s^{−1}) in the SI (International System of Units) system.
 For example, "5 metres per second" is a scalar, whereas "5 metres per second east" is a vector.
 If there is a change in speed, direction or both, then the object is said to be undergoing an acceleration.